-We may not be able to raise the required capital to conduct our operations, develop and commercialize our future product candidates and otherwise grow and expand our business.
+We may not be able to raise the required capital to develop and commercialize our future product candidates and otherwise grow and expand our husiness.

-Notwithstanding the net proceeds we received from previous public offerings, sales under the ATM and the availability of funds under the SVB-MidCap revolving line of credit and the ATM, we may require substantial additional capital resources for strategic opportunities.
+Notwithstanding the net proceeds we received from previous public offerings, we may require substantial additional capital resources for strategic opportunities.